Temple University switchboard: 215-204-7000

 Return to the top of the page.

 Phi Beta Kappa

 Membership in the society is open only to students enrolled in the College of Arts and Sciences.
-Juniors and seniors who are candidates for the B.A. or B.S. degree are eligible for consideration if their undergraduate record fulfills the following minimum requirements:
+Eligibility for membership is considered each Spring.
+At this time, juniors and seniors who are candidates for the B.A. or B.S. degree are eligible for consideration if their undergraduate record fulfills the following minimum requirements: